Mbed-TLS/mbedtls/docs/architecture/tls13-support.md

 Prototype upstreaming status
 ----------------------------

-The following gives an hint of which parts of the TLS 1.3 prototype remain to be upstreamed:
+The following summarizes which parts of the TLS 1.3 prototype remain to be
+upstreamed:

 - Ephemeral only handshake on client side: client authentication, HelloRetryRequest support, version negotiation.